Anti-aircraft warfare: Second World War

 Another aspect of anti-aircraft defence was the use of barrage balloons to act as physical obstacle initially to bomber aircraft over cities and later for ground attack aircraft over the Normandy invasion fleets.
 The balloon, a simple blimp tethered to the ground, worked in two ways.
 Firstly, it and the steel cable were a danger to any aircraft that tried to fly among them.
 Secondly, to avoid the balloons, bombers had to fly at a higher altitude, which was more favourable for the guns.
 Barrage balloons were limited in application, and had minimal success at bringing down aircraft, being largely immobile and passive defences.

 The Allies' most advanced technologies were showcased by the anti-aircraft defence against the German V-1 cruise missiles (V stands for Vergeltungswaffe, 'retaliation weapon').
 The 419th and 601st anti-aircraft gun battalions of the US Army were first allocated to the Folkestone-Dover coast to defend London, and then moved to Belgium to become part of the "Antwerp X" project coordinated from the Le Grand Veneur in Keerbergen.
 With the liberation of Antwerp, the port city immediately became the highest priority target, and received the largest number of V-1 and V-2 missiles of any city.
 The smallest tactical unit of the operation was a gun battery consisting of four 90 mm guns firing shells equipped with a radio proximity fuse.
 Incoming targets were acquired and automatically tracked by SCR-584 radar,.
 Output from the gun-laying radar was fed to the M9 Gun Director, an electronic analogue computer to calculate the lead and elevation corrections for the guns.
-With the help of these three technologies, close to 90% of the V-1 missiles, on track to the defence zone around the port, were destroyed.
+With the help of these three technologies, close to 90% of the V-1 missiles, on track to the defence zone around the port, were destroyed in a single week in March 1945.